frefolli/cloud-assignment-docker/README.md

 ## The Pipeline

 Our application consists basically in a Layered System.
-The business logic is restricted to `Controllers` layer, which communicates with the `DB` to provide and maintain the state of service, and the `API` Interface, which exposes those services.
-On the other side, the React `Presentation` layer ensure the user is able to achieve his goals, and a layer of `Managers` provides access to the API of Backend Server.
+The business logic is restricted to `Controllers` layer, which communicates with the DB (`SQLite`) to provide and maintain the state of service, and the API Interface (`Endpoints`), which exposes those services.
+On the other side, the React Presentation layer (`React UI`) ensure the user is able to achieve his goals, and a layer of `Managers` provides access to the API of Backend Server.

 ![Software Architecture](Arch.png)

-The pipeline should embrace this architecture and allow for the two major sides of the structure to be tested separately, increasing both atomicity and speed of the pipeline.
+The pipeline should embrace this architecture and allow for the two major sides of the structure to be tested separately, increasing both modularity, atomicity and speed of the pipeline.

 ![Pipeline Structure](Pipeline.png)
 ### Terminology